marshall-vogt/c0723-code-solutions/react-jsx/react-jsx-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is JSX?
+  A syntax extension for writing HTML with JavaScript
 - How does React use JSX to render components?
+  With a JavaScript function

 ## Notes